neoswing/meshbest/README.md

     -Numbers of columns and rows of the mesh scan (col, row)

-    -X-ray wavelength used, Detector distance, Centre coordinates of the beam (in detector px), Beam dimensions (mm), detector pixel size (microns) and a list of available aperture sizes (in microns) to predict aperture choice
+    -X-ray wavelength used, Detector distance, Centre coordinates of the beam (in detector px), Beam dimensions (mm), detector pixel size (mm) and a list of available aperture sizes (in microns) to predict aperture choice

     -Lists of detected spot coordinates and for each image of the mesh scan: in detector coordinates, in base64 string format